this picture and the next one (2008)

-picture (2008) courtesy of outsider inside Estonia, Flickr
+courtesy of "outsider inside Estonia", Flickr

 Life and works

 Jaan Alliksoo (1961?) has never been in Paris and he knows the Eiffel Tower only from picture postcards and the internet.
 He lives on the isle of Hiiumaa, in size the second isle of Estonia, situated in the northwestern part of the country, in the Baltic Sea, between Estonia and Sweden.

 Alliksoo, who has a job as a constructor of wooden furniture and garden utensils and has no architectural training, single-handedly constructed this high-rising wooden replica of the Eiffel tower, which is situated in the garden around his house.

 It is a recent construction but the local and family history says there were predecessors.